Tummy tucks, facelifts and nose jobs aren’t cheap and are rarely covered by insurance. Check out 10 possible ways to finance a cosmetic procedure.

 Pros: If you can’t get credit elsewhere, it might be your only option.
 Terms can be excellent.
 Your loved one may be flexible should you make a late payment.

-Cons: You will feel really bad if you default on the agreement.
+Cons: You could permanently damage a family relationship or friendship if you default on the agreement.
 If you don’t pay interest, the lender doesn’t stand to benefit financially.
 It jeopardizes the relationship.
-Thanksgiving could be hell.
+Thanksgiving dinner could get awkward.

-Dr. Michelle Copeland, a New York City plastic surgeon, has seen patients receive gift certificates for procedures or set up funds through which loved ones can contribute money toward their surgery.
+Dr. Michelle Copeland, a New York City plastic surgeon, has seen patients receive gift certificates for procedures or set up funds through which loved ones can contribute money toward a surgery.

 Pros: You get the gift you want (instead of that tacky holiday sweater).
 You don’t have to come up with the money yourself.
 It doesn’t affect your credit.
 Your request could rally emotional and social support for your pending surgery.